THUwangcy/ReChorus/README.md

 **If you find ReChorus is helpful to your research, please cite either of the following papers.
 Thanks!**

 ```
-@inproceedings{to be released,
+@article{li2024rechorus2,
-  title={ReChorus2.0: A Modular and Task-Flexible Recommendation Library},
+  title={ReChorus2.
+0: A Modular and Task-Flexible Recommendation Library},
+  author={Li, Jiayu and Li, Hanyu and He, Zhiyu and Ma, Weizhi and Sun, Peijie and Zhang, Min and Ma, Shaoping},
+  journal={arXiv preprint arXiv:2405.18058},
+  year={2024}
 }

 @inproceedings{wang2020make,